 The Programme Board (PB) is responsible for providing the strategic direction for the programme and overseeing the delivery of the programme's objectives.
 The PB is the ultimate decision-making authority for the programme and is comprised of representatives from UKRI and Departmental Partners, together with a representative of the Met Office, the chair of the SWIMMR Strategic Advisory Group, a co-chair of the BEIS Space Environment Impacts Expert Group and the Project Director (from STFC).

-The Programme Board and the Strategic Advisory Board will meet 6-monthly in the form of a Governing Board.
+The Programme Board and the Strategic Advisory Group will meet 6-monthly in the form of a Governing Board.

 The Secretariat is based at STFC's Rutherford Appleton Laboratory.
 RAL will liaise with the programme governing bodies to ensure efficient delivery of programme activities, coordinate funding activities and provide administrative support to the Programme Board and Strategic Advisory Board.